8bits1beard-io/StartPage-Studio/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying StartPage Studio landing pages in enterprise environments.
+This guide covers deploying Landing Page Studio landing pages in enterprise environments.

 ## Output Files

-### Generate-StartPage.ps1
+### Generate-LandingPage_[Name].ps1

-The downloaded PowerShell script:
+The downloaded PowerShell script (where `[Name]` is your configured script name):
 - Reads the device's computer name from Windows
-- Creates the landing page at your configured destination path (default: `C:\ProgramData\StartPage\index.html`)
+- Creates the landing page at your configured destination path (default: `C:\ProgramData\LandingPage\index.html`)
 - Creates .lnk shortcuts for any app links in the same folder as the landing page
 - Logs to a `Logs` subfolder in the destination directory